Menu

 The intensity of the blue color often determines the value of the gemstone.
 Deeper and more vivid blue stones are generally more desirable.
 Due to zircon's optical properties, blue zircon gemstones are often cut deeper than many other gemstones.
 A deeper pavilion helps enhance the richness and intensity of the blue color, even though the face-up size of the stone may appear slightly smaller compared to its total depth.

-You can browse examples of these stones in our blue zircon and other zircon gemstone collections.
+You can browse examples of these stones within our natural zircon collection.

 Red Zircon